Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Discussion

 The present model has implications for some fundamental problems that lie in the BEH model.

+(a) The BEH mechanism, before applied to the electroweak interaction as a part of the GWS model, was nothing but a theoretical possibility.
+When applied to the electroweak interaction, this mechanism became a realistic model, and the mass acquisition not only for gauge boson but also for fermion became necessary.
+The Yukawa interaction was a useful phenomenological resolution to it, but the origin of the vacuum condensate $v_h$ remains to be proved.
+A concrete image of $v_h$ can be obtained when the distribution of massless fermion and antifermion in the non-Fock vacuum is considered in position space.

-(a) The present model proposes a solution to the fine-tuning problem of the quadratic divergence.
-Since it does not assume the Higgs potential $-4\lambda v_h h_1^3 -\lambda h_1^4$, the quadratic divergence does not occur in the perturbation calculation.
-The divergence we must renormalize is only logarithmic one, and there is no fine-tuning problem.
+(b) Since the present model does not assume the Higgs potential $-4\lambda v_h h_1^3 -\lambda h_1^4$, the quadratic divergence does not occur in the perturbation calculation, provided that $\xi_c$ is determined using the experimental value of $m_H$ in Eq.(\ref{eq:501}).
+The divergence we must renormalize is only logarithmic one.
+The present model proposes a solution to the fine-tuning problem of the quadratic divergence.